stel-furet/Mviz/bug_list.md

 - **Audio Priority System Bug**: When video from file and playlist audio are both playing, visualizations are incorrectly driven by video file audio instead of playlist audio.
 Simple fix needed: If playlist play buttons are toggled on, video from file should be muted.
 When playlist is toggled off, video from file should stay muted.
 Live audio input should mute everything else and take priority.
 - **Debug Code Cleanup Required**: Remove all debug code completely (not commented) and remove all previously commented code throughout entire codebase
 - **Background Color Not Respected by Record/Live Display**: Background color (B button in header) not respected by record or live display
+- **Mixer Panel Collapsible**: Make mixer collapsible to just handles, labels, and ON/OFF toggles with expand button

 ### Recently Completed (Latest Session)
 - ✅ **Display List Quality Too Low**: Implemented Option A Enhanced with 5 critical fixes: 1) Increased all bitrates dramatically (1080p: 15/35/60 Mbps, 4K: 100/150/200 Mbps), 2) Changed default preset to "Broadcast" (60 Mbps), 3) Added pixel-perfect 1080p rendering (`imageSmoothingEnabled = false`), 4) Added high-quality 4K Lanczos upscaling (`imageSmoothingQuality = 'high'`), 5) Forced h264-high codec for all presets.
 Result: ~100% quality improvement for 1080p, ~145% for 4K.
 Applied to both Recording and Live Display.